garetht/retina-brunch/README.md

 retina-brunch
 =============

 Automatically resizes images labeled at Retina sizes to lower resolutions.
+Plop an `@2x` image into an `images` folder, and get the normal version too.
 This must be used with the [Brunch](http://brunch.io) build tool.

 Installing
 ===